 So here are just five (out of possibly five hundred) actions that we can take to do our part to uplift artists of color, thereby helping to better society as a whole at this crucial juncture.

 5 Actions You Can Take To Support Artists of Color

 1. Support Artists of Color on Social Media

 Do you already follow many artists of color on social media?

-“Keep up to date with their progress and [when COVID is over] go to their shows so you can ask them about their process and motivations,” writes Inniss.
+“Keep up to date with their progress.
+Go to their shows so you can ask them about their process and motivations,” writes Inniss.

-“Something as simple as showing an interest in them [online now] can be the motivation an artist needs to keep pushing and breaking barriers.”
+“Something as simple as reaching out and showing an interest in them can be the motivation an artist needs to keep pushing and breaking barriers.”

 2. Be Colorbold, Not Colorblind